MomciloDordevic/Milestone-Project-2/README.md

 The website consists of 2 pages which include a starting page and a main page where the game is being displayed.

+## Future features

+ * Increased levels of difficulty.

+ * An option to log in and save your scores.

+ * Accuracy percentage display.

 #### The Website Consists Of :